-According to a survey from CareerBuilder, 56% of 2,500 hiring managers have caught job candidates of being dishonest with their resume.
-A quarter have encountered potential employees claiming to have worked for companies they never really worked for.
+According to a February 2020 survey from Checkster, a reference checking company, 78% of candidates who applied for or received a job offer in the last six months admit they did or would consider misrepresenting themselves on their application.
 With numbers like these, how can staffing agencies ensure that they are giving a job to the right people, especially when safety and productivity are at risk?
+This is when WurkNow’s blockchain comes into play.

 How does blockchain work?